getporter/porter/examples/aks-spring-music/README.md

 # CNAB Bundle with Porter - Spring Music Demo App

-This project is a sample CNAB bundle that is created and managed by Porter. https://porter.sh
+This bundle demonstrates advanced use cases for Porter.

-This bundle uses 3 mixins to access your Azure subscription and deploy the app.
+The bundle leverages a base Dockerfile (cnab/app/Dockerfile.base) to customize the resulting invocation image for the bundle by first installing the `azure cli` so that it can be used by the `exec` mixin.
+It then uses 4 mixins to access your Azure subscription and deploy the app.
 These values need to be updated in the porter.yaml.

+* The `azure` mixin is used to create an AKS cluster using ARM.
+This requires subscription and tenant info.
-* The `exec` mixin uses an Azure Service Principal to access via the CLI.
+* The `exec` mixin uses an Azure Service Principal to access via the CLI and install Helm's Tiller into an AKS cluster.
-* The `azure` mixin uses ARM and requires the subscription and tenant info.
+* The `kubernetes` mixin applys RBAC policies for Helm
-* The `helm` mixin deploys the chart into your AKS cluster.
+* The `helm` mixin deploys the chart into the AKS cluster.

 ### Prerequisites